 • Age

-• Nationality and ethnic background
+• Nationality and cultural background

 Gender